google/eng-practices/review/emergencies.md

 # Emergencies

 Sometimes there are emergency PRs that must pass through the entire code review process as quickly as possible.
+In an emergency, you can merge a PR with just one reviewer, ideally a subject matter expert.

 ## What Is An Emergency? {#what}